Low-Residency MFA Writers Workshop in Paris

-That tradition continues now with the new low-residency MFA Writers Workshop in Paris, which offers students the opportunity to develop their craft under the guidance of internationally-acclaimed faculty—including Chris Adrian, Catherine Barnett, Mark Doty, Nathan Englander, Myla Goldberg, Meghan O'Rourke, Matthew Rohrer, Helen Schulman, Darin Strauss, and Colson Whitehead—while writing and studying in one of the world’s most inspiring literary capitals.
-Special visiting writers in 2013-2014 include Lydia Davis, Olena Kalytiak Davis, Timothy Donnelly, Geoff Dyer, Percival Everett, John Freeman, Marilyn Hacker, Aleksandar Hemon, Edward Hirsch, Ann Hood, Marie Howe, Katie Kitamura, Hari Kunzru, Nick Laird, Jonathan Lethem, Dinaw Mengestu, Eileen Myles, Leigh Newman, Julie Orringer, ZZ Packer, Robert Polito, Said Sayrafiezadeh, Elissa Schappell, Danzy Senna, Brenda Shaughnessy, Marisa Silver, Charles Simic, Zadie Smith, Craig Morgan Teicher, and Michael Wiegers among many others.
+That tradition continues now with the new low-residency MFA Writers Workshop in Paris, which offers students the opportunity to develop their craft under the guidance of internationally-acclaimed faculty—including Chris Adrian, Catherine Barnett, Mark Doty, Nathan Englander, Myla Goldberg, Meghan O'Rourke, ZZ Packer, Matthew Rohrer, Helen Schulman, Darin Strauss, and Colson Whitehead—while writing and studying in one of the world’s most inspiring literary capitals.
+Special visiting writers and editors in 2013-2014 include Rob Casper, Lydia Davis, Olena Kalytiak Davis, Timothy Donnelly, Geoff Dyer, Percival Everett, John Freeman, Marilyn Hacker, Matthea Harvey, Aleksandar Hemon, Edward Hirsch, Ann Hood, Marie Howe, Katie Kitamura, Hari Kunzru, Nick Laird, Jonathan Lethem, Dinaw Mengestu, Eileen Myles, Leigh Newman, Julie Orringer, Robert Polito, Said Sayrafiezadeh, Elissa Schappell, Danzy Senna, Brenda Shaughnessy, Marisa Silver, Charles Simic, Zadie Smith, Craig Morgan Teicher, and Michael Wiegers among many others.

 The MFA Writers Workshop in Paris constitutes an intimate creative apprenticeship that extends beyond traditional classroom walls.